-The major difference between Army Combat Uniforms and the Battle Dress Uniforms is themodern vs old.
-The BDUs were the uniforms of many branches of the US army until mid-2000s, replaced by the modern ACUs after that.
+The major difference between Army Combat Uniforms and the Battle Dress Uniforms is the modern vs old.
+The BDUs were the uniforms of many branches of the US army until the mid-2000s, replaced by the modern ACUs after that.

 The detailing and cuts are slightly different.
 BDUs are available much cheaper, especially in the military surplus stores.
 While the ACUs are comparatively expensive, featuring venting and Velcro closures.

 Both the ACUs and BDUs are durable and offer great protection against BBs, rough surfaces, sunlight, and so on.

 Boots: Trainers or sneakers are fine too but tactical shoes take the edge when it comes to playing airsoft in it.
 It gives protection from injuries, best ankle support, and fantastic traction on different and uneven terrains.

 Eye Protection: Getting high-quality protection is probably the most important thing to consider in airsoft safety.
 Don’t just go and buy any goggles you come across.
 It should be of high quality because you don’t want any injury in your eyes.

 Headwear: Apart from the opponent players, the sun is also a great threat.
 Believe me you wouldn’t want to get hit on the sunburned area of your skin.

 If you aren’t using a full face mask then a baseball cap could be a good option to keep your head and eyes protected from sunlight, while beanies would keep your head warm and protected from BBs.